SpiceWire/LED-Stairwell-Steps-Arduino/README.md

 decreases the current to the transistor's base.
 A resistor network chip 4116R-001-471 eliminated use of separate resistors.
 Project used transistors and resistors instead of mosfets, etc. because the materials were available already.

-The PIR's fit well into a breath mint container.
+The PIRs fit well into a breath mint container.
 Painted, they are unobtrusive.

 LED strips were placed under the (slightly elevated) corner molding on the stairwell landing and incorporated  as "steps" into the sequence of lighting.